William Hull: Invasion of Canada (1812)

-Surrender of Detroit
+Surrender of Detroit (1812)

-Hull surrendered Fort Detroit to General Isaac Brock on August 16, 1812 because Brock had tricked him into thinking that he was vastly outnumbered by his foes.
+Hull surrendered Fort Detroit to General Isaac Brock on August 16, 1812, because Brock had tricked him into thinking that he was vastly outnumbered by his foes.
 The force included 600 Indian warriors and 1,300 soldiers, as well as two warships, according to Brock's report.
 Hull had 2,500 soldiers under his command.
 The number of troops under Hull's command was estimated at between 750 and 1060 by his grandson.

 Brock sent Hull a demand for surrender:

 The force at my disposal authorizes me to require of you the immediate surrender of Fort Detroit.
 It is far from my intention to join in a war of extermination, but you must be aware, that the numerous body of Indians who have attached themselves to my troops, will be beyond control the moment the contest commences.

-Hull believed that the surrender was a valid step because he was lacking adequate gunpowder and cannon balls to withstand a long siege.
+Hull believed that the surrender was a valid step because he was lacking adequate gunpowder and cannonballs to withstand a long siege.
 The move also saved his 2,500 soldiers and 700 civilians from "the horrors of an Indian massacre", as he later wrote.

 In 1814, Hull was court martialed at a trial presided over by General Henry Dearborn, with future president Martin Van Buren as the special judge advocate in charge of the prosecution.
 Robert Lucas, the future governor of Ohio and territorial governor of Iowa, gave evidence against him.
 Hull was convicted of cowardice and neglect of duty and was sentenced to be shot.
 However, President James Madison commuted the sentence to merely dismissing him from the Army in recognition of his heroic service during the Revolutionary War.